 What Should You Do If You Are Unable to Get Recall Repairs for Your 2020 Audi A3?

 Lemberg Law understands that because of parts shortages, there’s a low number of recalled Audi A3 vehicles that have been repaired.
-If you agree that Audi has exceeded a reasonable amount of time for the recall repair, you are welcome to join our class action suit.
+If you agree that Audi has exceeded a reasonable amount of time for the recall repair, you are welcome to contact us.

 All you need to do is fill out our contact form or call us for a free case evaluation.
 In circumstances like these the law requires Audi to pay the legal fees for your claim.